 In other words, why wasn’t heaven the starting point?
 Given our corrected definitions, why didn’t God create a world where his creatures could be free and nothing would prevent them from fulfilling their true desire of God himself?
 Something about the Creation allowed for a deviation from this path.
 So why would a good, good God allow for such a fork in the road?

-Here unfortunately the forbidden ‘L-word’ must be used in explaining our faith: It is only logical.
-This is because of what is entailed by the difference between the infinite and the finite.
-God is infinite and nothing can prevent him from being who he is, which is the Good, the Truth, the All-Knowing, the ultimate Freedom.
-Therefore anything he creates must be finite.
+It is at this stage we must explore the logic behind the question.
+We must examine what is inferred by the difference between the infinite and the finite.
+God is infinite and nothing can prevent him from being who he is, which is the Good, the Truth, the All-Knowing, and ultimate Freedom.
+Therefore by logical definition anything he creates must be finite.
 The finite cannot possess all of the same qualities as the infinite or else it would be identical to the infinite.
 For God to create rational beings, they could not possess ultimate goodness, knowledge, or freedom.
 There must exist some distance of rational grasping between the creature and the Creator.
 Not because of a purposeful intention for the creation to be lesser, but because being lesser is the logical outcome of being created.

-The Creation could not have started as heaven because heaven is the term we use for the full presence of God.
-And the full presence of God does not mean simply standing in his glow like a fangirl in the backstage dressing room of a BTS concert.
+Thus the Creation could not have started as heaven because heaven is the term we use for the full presence of God.
+And the full presence of God does not mean simply standing in his glow.
 True heaven, and therefore true presence of God, would be consummation with God: to experience his goodness and freedom in full by being subsumed by him.
 In short, heaven for the finite only truly and finally exists when the Creation becomes God.

 God cannot create God, but God can unite a finite creation to himself so that it becomes himself in some mysterious, ontologically indistinct way (ontological meaning the nature of our being), with the Creation still retaining its own identity.
 For God to create at all, there must be a journey.
 There must be a story that begins some distance apart from him and traverses its way to him.
 But on this journey, due to the unfortunate logical necessity of what being finite entails, there remains a possibility by secondary movement of depriving the creation’s goodness from its participation in the infinite Good.